thenativeweb/runfork/README.md

 ### Passing environment variables to the fork

 From time to time you need to set environment variables for the script being called.
-To do so provide an `env` property in the `options` object that contains the environment variables as key-value pairs.
+To do so provide an `env` property in the `options` object that contains the environment variables as key-value pairs:

 ```javascript
 const stop = runfork({